Problems

 • Seeing things "disappear"

-When stool remains in the colon, the colon continues absorbing water, making stool progressively harder and larger.
-The longer a child withholds, the more painful the eventual bowel movement becomes, reinforcing the fear.
-Over time, chronic retention stretches the rectum and weakens muscles, reducing the child's ability to even sense when they need to go.
+When stool remains in the colon, the colon absorbs water, making stool harder and larger.
+The longer a child withholds, the more painful the eventual bowel movement becomes.

 Why Pressure Makes Poop Problems Worse

-The research is unambiguous: coercive approaches to stool training consistently produce worse outcomes.
-This isn't ideology—it's physiology.
+The research is unambiguous: coercive approaches consistently produce worse outcomes.
+This isn't ideology — it's physiology.

 You Cannot Override Physiology

 Defecation requires voluntary relaxation of the anal sphincter.
-A tense, anxious, or resistant child cannot physically achieve this relaxation.
-This represents one of the few domains where children have complete physiological control that cannot be overridden.
+A tense, anxious child cannot physically achieve this relaxation.

 Reminder Resistance Develops

-Children held on the toilet against their will, lectured excessively, or punished for accidents typically develop an oppositional response to excessive prompts that transforms toilet training into a power struggle.
+Children held on the toilet against their will or punished for accidents typically develop an oppositional response that transforms training into a power struggle.

 Relationship and Self-Image Suffer